 Certainly, a successful Cloud-native journey can start after achieving another strategy like Re-hosting.

-This strategy is useful only if you want to move legacy to the cloud quickly.
+This strategy is useful only if you want to migrate legacy to the cloud quickly.
 It can be easier than Re-architecting and has quick wins.
 This is the reason why one should be able to ascertain the applications that can be moved first to the cloud.

 Cloud Transformation - Possible Risks and Pitfalls

 Moving to the cloud is not the ultimate goal, but it should be considered as a tool to boost your business productivity and ensure its continuity.
-Running some or most of the workloads on the cloud doesn't mean that Cloud Transformation was done right.
+Running some or most of the workloads on the cloud doesn't mean that legacy transformation was done right.
 The new infrastructure may encounter some uncertainties and struggle after discovering some hidden pitfalls.
 There are some questions to ask before deciding, and they can be related to teams, cloud provider(s), applications, data, and costs.

 What level of support does your team need?
 Cloud providers offer different levels of paid support; some of them may be expensive.
-In addition to the support cost, managed services costs and pricing models may vary from one cloud to another.
+In addition to the support cost, managed cloud services costs and pricing models may vary from one cloud to another.

 Therefore, a comparison between cloud providers is essential.
 Some vendors may offer lower prices but can push you into vendor-lock before you even realize.